davidbalbert/roughcut/README.md

 ## Thanks

-My thanks to [Zach](https://github.com/zachallaun) and [Allison](https://github.com/akaptur) for challenging me to implement `map`, `filter`, and `reduce` in a language of my choosing, eventually sending me down this rabbit hole, and [Alan](https://github.com/happy4crazy) for feedback on my macro system.
+My thanks to [Zach](https://github.com/zachallaun) and [Allison](https://github.com/akaptur) for challenging me to implement `map`, `filter`, and `reduce` in a language of my choosing, eventually sending me down this rabbit hole, [Alan](https://github.com/happy4crazy) for feedback on my macro system, and Zach again for his help with `letrec` and `set!`.

 ## License

-Roughcut is copyright 2012 David Albert and is licensed under the terms of the GNU GPLv3.
+Roughcut is copyright 2013 David Albert and is licensed under the terms of the GNU GPLv3.
 See COPYING for more details.